 - Climb popular trekking peak Island Peak.

-Astounding views of five of the highest pinnacles on the planet including the highest mountain of the world; Everest (8848 meters) and many other snow-covered peaks can be enjoyed on Mera And Island Peak Trek Climbing Trip.
-Everest (8848 meters), Kanchenjunga, (8586 meters), Lhotse (8516 meters), Makalu (8463 meters), Cho Oyo (8201 meters) and many other peaks in one panorama, surely is one of the most sensational mountain panorama on the planet.
+Astounding views of five of fourteen highest pinnacles on the planet including the highest mountain of the world; Everest (8848 meters), Lhotse (8516 meters) fourth highest peak of the world, Mount Kanchenjunga (8586 meters) third highest peak of the world, Mount Makalu (8462 meters) Fifth highest peak and mount Cho Oyu (8201 meters) sixth highest peak of the world and many other peaks visible from Mera Peak Summit in one panorama, surely is one of the most sensational mountain panorama on the planet.

 - Day 01: Arrive in Kathmandu (1335 meters) .